 The Responsibility Process is not something we learn.
 It is instead a mental process inherent to all of us.
 It consists of 7 stages.
-We all go through them every time we face the challenges.
+We all go through them every time we face challenges.
 Our brains are wired this way.
-The only thing we can do is to be aware, learn to recognise this fact and try to be mindful of the state that we currently operate.
+The only thing we can do is to be aware, learn to recognise this fact and try to be mindful of the state in which we currently operate.

 We all start here.
 It is common for all problematic situations.
 Children will bluntly reject their fault, trying to put the responsibility on their siblings.
 Adults will refuse to accept uncomfortable facts, and so on.
 Some examples of this stage:

 - It is not that bad.

 When things go wrong, and we can’t reject them because it’s evident that something happened, we switch to the second phase.
 We immediately try to find the fault.
 Almost always externally.
 It must be someone else that did something wrong.
 Someone else didn’t do something, and it led to this situation and so on.
 We blame others, and we give them the power of fixing the issue.
 We are left powerless.
 It manifests whenever we say something similar to: